BOUGIE APOCALYPSE

 Raych gave that small fierce smile again, freckles dancing in the firelight.
 “World didn’t end tonight.”

-You took a sip, then spooned out a bowl of ham and beans.
+I took a sip of coffee, then spooned out a bowl of ham and beans.

 “Damn right it didn’t.
 Pass the hot sauce.”